NormXU/NormXU.github.io/_posts/2023-08-09-Rethinking-Rotary-Position-Embedding.md

 It's indeed a clever idea.
 As mentioned earlier, what we care about is relative information in the sequence since a trained model has already learned $$875 > 874$$.
 This holds true in hexadecimal as well.
 The model doesn't care what base you use to represent the input, but the relative information.
 Now, the only problem would be if the value of each dimension exceeds $$9$$ (values between $$10-15$$), will the model still know how to compare accurately?
 Luckily, most LLMs have the generalization capability.
 Therefore, this base conversion approach can extend the range without fine-tuning!
 Furthermore, to make interpolation more robust, we can opt for a smaller base like $$\lceil\sqrt[3]{2000}\rceil = 13$$  instead of  $$16$$ to limit the value range of each dimension.

-This idea of base conversion finally leads us to the NTK-aware scaled RoPE that was mentioned at the beginning of the article.
+This idea of base conversion finally leads us to the NTK-aware scaled RoPE that was mentioned at the beginning.

 ### 1.5 Positional Encoding